cs217/example_student_code/GEMV.md

 You will need to provide the matrix and vector files yourself.
 Each element of the inputs are guaranteed to be in the interval `[-1, 1]`.

 ## Constraints
-Your final design should only use fixed point operations, and your result should be accurate with an l2-norm of 0.02.
+Your final design should only use fixed point operations, and take fewer than 200 ops, and 64 kibibytes of combined SRAM and registers.
+Your result should be accurate with an l2-norm of 0.02
-Resource constraints will be released later this week.

 ## Deadline
 This project will be due on 2/6.
 The intent of this project is to familiarize yourself with Spatial as well as area/performance tuning.